UbiquityRobotics/breadcrumb_learn/ConveyorBot/shell_tower/shell_tower_assembly.md

     ![Molex Connector](molex_lidar_conn.jpg)

-    In this tutorial we are going to mount it on the left side of the shell (there are more positions available - [see picture](lidar_mounts2.png)).
+    In this tutorial we are going to mount it on the left side of the shell (but there are other lidar positions available - [see picture](lidar_mounts2.png)).
 Guide the lidar cable through the sheet metal holder hole, like shown in the picture.

     ![Lidar Cable Guide](https://user-images.githubusercontent.com/53408077/127979821-400f1209-d761-4cf3-9155-169bef946041.jpg)